kevinmsong/kevinmsong.github.io/README.md

 - MNIST contains code for implementing, training, and error-scoring a series of feedforward neural networks, in Keras, for recognizing handwritten MNIST digits (with a best macro average test F1 score of 97%).

-- TF_Binding contains code for implementing and training a neural network for predicting the presence/absence of transcription factor binding sites in DNA fragments.
+- TranscriptionFactorBinding contains code for implementing and training a neural network for predicting the presence/absence of transcription factor binding sites in DNA fragments.

 # [MachineLearning](https://github.com/kevinsong-ml/MachineLearning)